richard-vh/nifi-hol/step-by-step-guides/Section 3: Quality of Service via Stateless Model Use Case.md

 ### Lab 3: Running the NiFi Canvas and Viewing the Output

-Like the Prior Use cases use the Run Once Functionality to view the output at each stage alongside using SSM to view the contents of the Kafka Topic.
+As with the prior use cases, use the `Run Once` functionality to view the output at each stage alongside using SSM to view the contents of the Kafka Topic.

-Due to the random nature of the data used in this use-case, the first record that flows through the pipeline (as you click ‘run once’ on each processor) may return a failure response from the model endpoint - this is expected.
-To test properly you can start all the processors except the first and last in the pipeline, then ‘run once’ on the first processor (ExecuteScript).
-This will generate ~200 records into the pipeline, and you’ll see some end up in the queue for the Anomaly Kafka writer processor.
+Due to the random nature of the data used in this use-case, the first record that flows through the pipeline (as you click `run once` on each processor) may return a failure response from the model endpoint - this is expected.
+To test properly you can start all the processors except the first and last in the pipeline, then `Run Once` on the first processor (ExecuteScript).
+This will generate ~200 records into the pipeline, and you'll see some end up in the queue for the Anomaly Kafka writer processor.